Language of instruction: German

 - 31 March: for students who require a visa; an early application is highly recommended due to the fact that all formal procedures take time.

 - 30 June for EU/EEA and Swiss citizens It is highly recommended to submit the application as early as possible to fix a study place.

 A missing diploma or study completion attest can be submitted upon receipt.
 In this case, the admission will be conditional.

 Study and career

-Working beside study is limited, since the challenging programme of study requires sufficient time for preparation and follow-up.
+Working beside study is limited since the challenging program of study requires sufficient time for preparation and follow-up.
 Internship activities are possible during the semester breaks.

 This school offers programs in: